MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidliddistributionlistoneoffmembers-canonical-property.md

 ## Remarks

-These one-off EntryIds encapsulate display names and e-mail addresses of the personal distribution list members.
+These one-off EntryIds encapsulate display names and email addresses of the personal distribution list members.

 If the client or the server set this property, it must be synchronized with the **dispidDLMembers** ([PidLidDistributionListMembers](pidliddistributionlistmembers-canonical-property.md)) property: for each entry in the **dispidDLOneOffMembers** property, there must be an entry in the same position in the **dispidDLMembers** property.